rodrigo-fonseca-oliveira/ai-architect/docs/ml.md

   - 1: retrain recommended (PSI > threshold)

 ## Notes
+- CPU-only installs by default:
+  - Dockerfile installs sentence-transformers using the PyTorch CPU wheel index, which ensures CPU torch wheels are selected.
+  - To switch to GPU later, modify Dockerfile to use a CUDA-specific index URL and matching torch/torchvision/torchaudio versions.
 - Ensure numeric columns are aligned between baseline and input.
 - Data/model cards: see docs/model_card.md and docs/data_card.md